AdaCore/gnatstudio/docs/users_guide/projects.rst

-Only files that have an associated known language are displayed in the :guilabel:`Project` view and available for selection through the :menuselection:`File --> Open From Project` menu.
+Only files that have an associated known language are displayed in the :guilabel:`Project` view and available for selection through the :menuselection:`Find --> Find File in Project` menu.
 Similarly, only these files are shown in the Version Control System interface.
-It is important to properly set up your project to make these files conveniently available in GPS although you can still open any file through the :menuselection:`File --> Open` menu.
+It is important to properly set up your project to make these files conveniently available in GPS although you can still open any file through the :menuselection:`File --> Open File` menu.

-If your project includes :file:`README` files, or other text files, you should add "txt" as a language (the name is arbitrary) and ensure these files are associated with that language in the :menuselection:`Project --> Properties...`.
+If your project includes :file:`README` files, or other text files, you should add "txt" as a language (the name is arbitrary) and ensure these files are associated with that language in the :menuselection:`Edit --> Project Properties...`.

 .. index:: project; scenario variable